mulka/ploverwiki/Supported-Hardware.md

 [Wikipedia entry about NKRO](http://en.wikipedia.org/wiki/Rollover_(key)#n-key_rollover).

 ## How do I know if my keyboard has NKRO?

+### Simple test
+To test your keyboard for NKRO capability:

+1. Open up a text editor.
+2. Hold down both shift keys.
+3. Type each letter on your keyboard.

-A simple test is to open up a text editor and--while holding down both shift keys--type each letter on your keyboard.
+> **Note**: You must hold down both shift keys while you type each letter on your keyboard.

 If all keys are typed into the text editor, your keyboard probably has NKRO.

+### Microsoft's keyboard ghosting demonstration website test
 [Microsoft's keyboard ghosting demonstration website](http://www.microsoft.com/appliedsciences/content/projects/KeyboardGhostingDemo.aspx) provides a browser-based application that lets you test your keyboard's capabilities for registering multiple key presses.

 To test your keyboard: